armankhondker/ArmanKhondker/README.md

 ### Hi 👋, I'm Arman!

-- Backend Software Engineer @ TikTok based in Seattle, WA.
+- Backend Software Engineer at TikTok based in Seattle, WA.
 - 4+ years of experience, currently working on TikTok Shop.